Home

 [ Home ] Where are We? ] Route/Maps ] Pictures/Journal ] About our Boat ] About Us ] Contact Us ]

-Steve and Deborah, husband and wife co-captains, are now cruising on our sailing vessel ARGO, a Valiant 42.
+Steve & Deborah, husband and wife co-captains, are cruising the Caribbean on our sailboat ARGO, a 2002 Valiant 42.
 She was built to our custom specifications and delivered to us in April 2002.
 We left Houston in March 2003 and plan an open-ended cruise.

 PART 1: After 2-¼ years, we had to return briefly with ARGO, arriving in Houston May 30, 2005.
 During that 2-¼ years out, we logged 7,200 nautical miles (8,300 miles).
 Our travels have been mostly in the Bahamas, Eastern Caribbean and South America.
 We have visited 24 countries, 58 separate islands and anchorages too numerous to count.
 We have endured a couple of tropical storms and narrowly escaped hurricane Ivan.
 Our journey has included 38 overnight passages.
 We have met (and logged in) over 400 cruising boats (800 people) that we have met along the way, and continue to stay in touch with many.